 By the late 1880's the sport was in full swing, principally in the New York City area.
 There were three clubs there, and they formed the first sanctioning body for inter-club races in the United States: the Model Yacht Racing Union of North America.

 Back then model yacht racing involved “free-sailing” where boats were directed by using a fixed rudder and adjusting the sails.
 The skipper would set the boat into the pond, point it towards a finish line on the other side, give it a nudge with a pole and hope for the best.
-(The woman in the photo to the left was more than likely just posing because in those days woman weren't permitted to take part in such manly activities.)
 In the late 1800's and early 1900's, a variety of steampunkish steering mechanisms were devised, including Braine and Vane Gear.
 But even before that, in 1885, the scientist Nikola Tesla developed a boat controlled by a wireless radio controlled system in his studio off East Houston Street just a few miles south of Conservatory Water.
 According to the "Tesla Memorial Society of New York", he then demonstrated his "robotic boat" in Madison Square Garden in 1898.

 1896-1916, A CLUB TAKES FORM AND CPMYC IS LAUNCHED

-On August 30th,1896 the New York Times mentions “a Model Yacht Club in Central Park”.
-But on December 16th, 1916 the Central Park Model Yacht Club was finally made official when a group of model boat enthusiasts met at their "headquarters", a small wooden boathouse located near Conservatory Water in Central Park, and decided that a more structured club should be formed to “encourage those interested in designing, building and sailing model yachts.”
+On August 30th, 1896 the New York Times mentions “a Model Yacht Club in Central Park”.
+But on December 16th, 1916 the Central Park Model Yacht Club was finally made official when a group of model boat enthusiasts - possibly transplants from Brooklyn's Empire Club - met at their new "headquarters", a small wooden boathouse located near Conservatory Water in Central Park, and decided that a more structured club should be formed to “encourage those interested in designing, building and sailing model yachts.”

 1916-1929, CPMYC MAKES A NAME FOR ITSELF